MarcoLonardo/SWE-Project-Methodology-and-Architecture-Design/comp0035_coursework1.md

 1. Which countries in Europe have performed worse in 2020?
 2. What problems are the worst-performing countries facing?
-3. Has the "Starting a new Business" Score improved over the years for Italy?
-4. What countries have the lowest scores in Getting Credit?
-5. Overall, across the 4 variables, has the ease of doing business improved over the years?
+3. Overall, across the 4 variables, has the ease of doing business improved over the years?

 Addressing these questions can help the EU understand what problems each of the countries are facing before making an investment.
 This is very useful because it will allow the EU to come up with a specific investments plan and set of initiatives that best address the country and the problems from a wide variety of different perspectives.
 Rather than focusing only on one problem (i.e. getting credit), this data can offer insights into a wide range of variables.
-Moreover, as part of the investment decision, it is important to consider whether countries have been improving in a particular area over the years.
-Deciding to invest and implement new initiatives in a country who has not been improving can have a  more significant impact than investing in a country with a low score but that is starting to improve.
+Moreover, as part of the investment decision, it is important to consider whether countries have been improving over the years.
+This can be very useful to understand how senior leaders' previous policies have impacted the European Union, addressing any outstanding gaps.
 As a result, besides providing the EU board with stronger awareness of EU challenges,  answering these questions will be help the EU Team maximise the impact of their initiatives on the economies of EU countries.